 things we used to consume without even thinking about it, we were hurtin.
 Her belly hurt right away and she said it tasted like chemical crap that was way to sweet(rofl just imagine a once sugar addict saying this, I was in heaven).

-I’ve had allergies my whole life, I’ve always reused a folder paper towel to blow my nose, tissues disappear if I don’t use half a box at once.
-I noticed on whole30 that I was able to breathe better, but I didn’t realize how much better till I took a sip of beer.
-Within about 20 seconds I had watery stuff dripping out of my nose, after about my 3rd beer, my nose was all snotted up and the usual head pressure I was so used to had returned.
-Wow, my lifelong allergies that have caused me who knows how many restless nights, are a grain allergy, are you kidding me?
-Thank you, Whole 30.
-Good bye grains.
+I’ve had allergies my whole life, I’ve had to resort to using paper towel to blow my nose because tissues disappear unless I use half a box at once.
+I noticed on whole30 that I was able to breathe better, but I didn’t realize how much better till I took a sip of beer again.
+Within about 20 seconds, I had watery stuff dripping out of my nose, after about my 3rd beer, my nose was all snotted up and the usual head pressure I had previously been used to, had returned.
+Wow, my lifelong allergies that have caused me who knows how many restless nights, are somehow related to grain, yeast or a chemical that helps brings them to market, all so common in food today.

 Okay, eat real food, check.
 Next

-Look into fermented foods, these can repair your gut by eating them a few times a day.
+Look into fermented foods, these can repair our gut by eating them once a day or with each meal.
 I felt my gut repair itself after about 3 weeks of eating ferments.
-Reducing animal product to as low as 1-2 servings per week helps repair our gut, our gut loves fiber.
-Homemade sauerkraut is easy to make and has a couple good vitamins we don’t usually get plus billions of live bacteria ready to fight off the invasion of sugar loving bad guy gut bacteria that have built their way up over time.
+Reducing animal product to as low as 1-2 servings per week helps repair our gut, our gut loves fiber unless we have something like SIBO.
+Homemade sauerkraut is easy to make and has a couple good vitamins we don’t usually get, plus billions of live bacteria ready to fight off the invasion of sugar loving bad guy gut bacteria that have built their way up over time.
 A digestive system full of good bacteria has a better chance of sending more of the right chemicals to our brain and more efficiently processing toxins.
 I have a feeling this is a huge missing piece of our diet, up till about 100 years ago, refrigeration was not common and people relied on fermentation to get each year’s crop through the winter.

 Cooked beets, asparagus, high quality eggs, parsley, Apple Cider Vinegar, fresh lemon, dandelion greens and dandelion tea are great at supporting these organs.